Waivable and Nonwaivable Enlistment Criteria

 b.
 Soldiers who conceal an offense (other than traffic) that would NOT have required a waiver will not be immediately discharged.
 The Soldier must receive a retain endorsement from the MILPO (O-6 or O-5 promotable) or higher within 72 hours of notification of rap sheet and an approval from the ASO.

 c.
-Soldiers who conceal traffic offenses that would NOT have required a waiver will require an approved retain exception by the MILPO (O-6 or O-5 promotable) or higher.
+Soldiers who conceal traffic offenses will require an approved retain exception by the MILPO (O-6 or O-5 promotable) or higher.
 Does not require a retain exception from ASO.

 4-2.
 Offenses after Enlistment

 Soldiers with law violation/ticket after enlistment are authorized one-time renegotiation to allow appearance in court and/or complete court issued conditions.
-MEPS GC or Recruit Sustainment Program (RSP) must have the ticket scanned into ERM REP 63 Folder “Other” prior to making the new reservation.
-MEPS GC must have court records and a DD 369 IAW AR 601-210 paragraph 2-11b(3) scanned into ERM Waiver Folder prior to ship date.
-MEPS GC must have receipt showing traffic violation was paid and scanned into ERM Waiver Folder prior to ship date.
+MEPS GC or Recruit Sustainment Program (RSP) must have the ticket, police agency arrest report, or police agency probable cause statement scanned into ERM REP 63 Folder “Other” prior to making a new reservation.
+Must have court records with a date of when the conditions were completed and a DD 369 IAW AR 601-210 paragraph 2-11b(3) scanned into ERM Waiver Folder prior to processing retain.
 If traffic offense is Reckless, Careless, or Imprudent Driving, MEPS GC must have court records with court issued conditions.

 (1) Soldiers with new traffic or non-traffic offense(s) when added to current offense(s) meets waiver threshold, Soldier requires an ASO retain exception, no retain endorsement required.